 Sawadee’s Thai Style Otah ($15) is a must-have, interestingly cooked and presented in a traditional clay plate named “Khanom Krok”.
 The otah contains bites of solid fish mousse (and not just flour) with hints of coconut milk, herbs and fish sauce.
 Sawadee Thai Cuisine (Bugis)

-Soi 47 is a fairly new eatery but it has made its name thanks to its intensely flavored food and a cozy decor that reminds one of Bangkok.
+Soi 47 has made its name thanks to its intensely flavored food and a cozy decor that reminds one of Bangkok.

 In Toa Payoh, it is often referred to as ‘a hidden gem’ for Thai cuisine.